beezy-dev/verbose-couscous/docs/kubernetes/podman.md

 # podman

-This article showcases the usage of podman to run services that I am using on a daily basis.
-These services are available as hosted web solutions which I don't want to leverage as I am using them to create content for my customers.
+This article showcases how I use Podman to run services that I use daily.
+These services are available as hosted web solutions, which I want to avoid leveraging as I use them to create content for my customers.
 Privacy first!

-Note that this can be self-hosted on a remote machine accessible via the CloudFlare Wrap method or running on your laptop on the go.
+These services can be self-hosted on a remote machine accessible via the Cloudflare Wrap method or just running on your laptop on the go.

-## volumes

-As per the nature of containers, a local storage is required to store the data related to the related services.
-There are multiple ways to address this needs:
-* creating your own folder tree
-* leveraging volumes

-We will do the later to let podman deal with most of the behind the scene work with Linux.
+Why Podman?
+It is 100% open source, no daemon, rootless, available from your Linux package system, Kubernetes friendly, and compatible with all the legacy builts made using Docker.
+It requires about 20 minutes of usage to fully comprehend the reason for switching from Docker to Podman.
+There is also an excellent [Podman Desktop](https://podman-desktop.io/) option.

+Let's explore Podman via some examples.

 ## draw.io
-[draw.io](https://github.com/jgraph/docker-drawio) is one of my favorite tool that allows to quickly sketch some diagrams and architecture during a meeting or a call and it's open source!
+[draw.io](https://github.com/jgraph/docker-drawio) is one of my favorite tools.
+It allows me to quickly sketch diagrams and architecture during a meeting or a call, and it's open source!

 ### deploy
 Pull the image: